-Join Scott Simpson for an in-depth discussion in this video Introducing for loops, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Introducing for loops, part of Learning Bash Scripting.

 …Now, let's take a look at the for loop.…A for loop sets up a loop based on…particular criteria, usually a sequence or a range of things.…With it, we get a variable that contains the current value with each iteration.…Here's a simple example.…So a for loop looks like this.…It starts with for, and then it has a variable, in this case,…I, that contains the current variable each time that it steps through the list.…Then the word in, and then whatever list of things are unused.…In this case 1, 2, 3.…Then the statement do, followed by anything you want to…do with the current value at that iteration of the loop.…